MicrosoftDocs/winrt-api/windows.gaming.input/gamepadvibration.md

 ### -field RightTrigger
-The right trigger vibration level, Valid values are between 0.0 and 1.0, where 0.0 signifies no motor use and 1.0 signifies max vibration.
+The right trigger vibration level.
+Valid values are between 0.0 and 1.0, where 0.0 signifies no motor use and 1.0 signifies max vibration.

 ## -remarks